How Should You Care for Your Pet During the Holidays?

 If your family decides the hustle and bustle of pet travel is too much around the holidays, there are other options that can give you peace of mind.

-Consider hiring a Pet Sitter.
+Hire a pet sitter.
 Pet sitters can be a great alternative to kennel care (and often a cheaper option).
 Most pet sitters will watch your pet at their residence but some can also come by your house if your pet is more comfortable at home.
 Typically, pet sitters will stay with your pet for a majority of the day or will check in on him frequently.
 An experienced pet sitter will watch your dog or cat, keep up on training, take your dog for walks and be a friendly, loving face while you are away.

 Pet Airline Travel